What You Need to Know About 32 CFR Compliance as CMMC Nears Implementation

 Kiteworks Helps Defense Contractors Demonstrate CMMC Compliance with a Private Content Network

-The review of 32 CFR by OIRA marks a significant milestone in the journey towards full CMMC implementation.
+Final Rule 32 CFR Part 170 was published to the Fedral Register on October 15, 2024, meaning it will be effective December 16, 2024.
 With CMMC certifications potentially included in DoD contracts as early as Q1 2025, organizations in the DIB need to act swiftly to assess their cybersecurity posture and begin the certification process.
 Solutions like Kiteworks can play a crucial role in this preparation, offering comprehensive tools to meet CMMC requirements and protect sensitive information.
 As we move closer to the implementation date, staying informed and proactive will be key to ensuring compliance and maintaining eligibility for DoD contracts.

 The Kiteworks Private Content Network, a FIPS 140-2 Level validated secure file sharing and file transfer platform, consolidates email, file sharing, web forms, SFTP, managed file transfer, and next-generation digital rights management solution so organizations control, protect, and track every file as it enters and exits the organization.